vsevolodts/UCOZ-user-database-export/README.md

 ## Required stack:
 - PHP 5.3
 - MySQL 5.1
-- Files are using bootstrap files and jQuery linked from CDN
+- Files are using Bootstrap  and jQuery linked from CDN

 ## Installation
 - load files from this repo to your web server (to any folder)